Supermanuu/BatterySwitcher/doc/mounting/battery-connector.md

 To mount the battery connector you should cut the wires at the appropiate length and crimp a cable terminator.

-Then you should insert the terminators into the connnecxtor housing.
+Then you should insert the terminators into the connector housing.
 Finally you have your battery connector ready!

 To finish the mounting follow [final step](bending.md).